 My pal Ernesto here is about to take a nice big bite of escamoles, and just look how happy he is!
 See?
 There's no reason to fear ant eggs!
 (In case you can't tell by his expression, we were pretty sloshed on mescal at this point.)

 Apologies for the low light in the photo above: Kate and I were in a mescal bar lit exclusively by candles.
 Still, I wanted to get a shot of our spread: mescal, orange slices, pumpkin seeds, some baby corn, and a nice big bowl of chapulines—grasshoppers cooked with lime juice and salt, among other things.
-They're tart and crunchy and as addictive as pretzels.
-No, scratch that, they're definitely more addictive than pretzels.
+They're tart and crunchy and as crave-worthy as pretzels.
+No, scratch that, they're definitely more crave-worthy than pretzels.
 In dark rooms, though, I'd recommend not thinking too much about how they could be mistaken for a bowl of roaches.
 Roaches are a line I will not cross.

 One last insect call-out was this dish from the stellar restaurant called Pujol (more on that below).
 This is a signature dish at the restaurant: fresh baby corn, still connected to their tender husks, smoked in a dried gourd and coated in a creamy sauce made from coffee and red ants.
 I can't say I was able to discern the exact flavor of the red ants, but altogether it really is a remarkably delicious dish with an equally striking presentation.